-Either way, recipes such as this one are perfect for vegetarians, as there's plenty of protein from the beans, and, with just a few simple ingredients, this is a great way for any one cooking on a budget or needing to feed their family fast.
+Recipes such as this one are perfect for vegetarians, as there's plenty of protein from the beans.
+With just a few simple ingredients, this is a great way for anyone cooking on a budget or needing to feed their family fast.

 - 1 1/2 cups salsa

 - 1 3/4 cup rice (cooked)